Papa John sues Papa John's

 Schnatter has since said he regrets stepping away from the company.
 He also accused the board of not "doing any investigation" and said its decision to remove him as chairman was based on "rumor and innuendo," according to a letter he sent to the board earlier this month.

-Papa John's has removed Schnatter from its commercials and marketing materials and kicked him out of office space at its headquarters.

-The board of directors also approved a so-called poison pill provision, an extraordinary step aimed at preventing the former CEO from gaining more control of the company.
+The board of directors recently approved a so-called poison pill provision, an extraordinary step aimed at preventing the former CEO from gaining more control of the company.

+Papa John's has also removed Schnatter from its commercials and marketing materials and kicked him out of office space at its headquarters.

+In the complaint filed Thursday, Schnatter alleges that the other members of the Papa John's board may have "breached their fiduciary duties" when they decided to sever certain business ties with him.

+"Either the purportedly independent directors acted without adequate information and breached their duty of care," or they "planned this coup in advance," the complain claims.
+"Mr. Schnatter is entitled to determine whether his fellow directors have been grossly negligent or are acting in bad faith, or both."

 — CNN's Rob McLean contributed to this report.